-- 2. The following objects set out hereafter are exclusively subsidiary and ancillary to the main object set out above and these objects are to be used only for the attainment of that main object and any income generated therefrom is to be applied for the main object only. - (i) To promote social, cultural and athletic activities. - (ii) To develop a spirit of comradeship between serving and retired members of Óglaigh Na hÉireann. - (iii) To foster public interest in Óglaigh Na hÉireann. - (iv) To maintain liaison with Ex-Servicemen and Ex-Servicewomen's Organisations in the European Union. - (v) To provide overall assistance to achieving the above objectives.
+- 2. The following objects set out hereafter are exclusively subsidiary and ancillary to the main object set out above and these objects are to be used only for the attainment of that main object and any income generated therefrom is to be applied for the main object only. - (i) Comradeship - (a) To develop a spirit of comradeship among veterans, and between veterans and serving members of Óglaigh Na hÉireann. - (b) To foster public interest in Óglaigh Na hÉireann - (c) To promote social and cultural activities. - (ii) Advocacy - (a) To advocate with the Department of Defence, Defence Forces, and other elements of national and local government on behalf of veterans. - (b) To maintain liaison with veterans' organisations of other states. - (iii) Remembrance - (a) To remember those who served. - (b) To participate in national and local remembrance ceremonies - (c) To do all such other things as will assist in achieving the above objects and aims.